alchemyplatform/aa-sdk/site/guides/transferring-ownership.md

 # How to Transfer Ownership of a smart account

 Not all Smart Contract Account implementations support transfering the owner (e.g. `SimpleAccount`).
-However, a number of the accounts in this guide and in Account Kit do, including Alchemy's LightAccount!
-Let's see a few different ways we can transfer ownership of an Account (using LightAccount as an example).
+However, a number of the accounts in this guide and in Account Kit do, including our Light Account!
+Let's see a few different ways we can transfer ownership of an Account (using Light Account as an example).

-## LightAccount
+## Light Account

-LightAccount exposes the following method which allows the existing owner to transfer ownership to a new address:
+Light Account exposes the following method which allows the existing owner to transfer ownership to a new address:

 ```solidity
 function transferOwnership(address newOwner) public virtual onlyOwner